HL7/fhir-us-ndh/input/pagecontent/index.md

 In this diagram, RESTful FHIR APIs facilitate the movement of data into and out of NDH at different points, including:

 - Attestation: Individuals and organizations (via an authorized representative) attest to information about themselves, their relationships, and services for inclusion in the NDH.
-See [below](attestation-ig.html) for more information about attestitation.
+See more information about [attestitation](attestation-ig.html).
 - Validation: An implementer of the NDH must validate attested data against the underlying standards defined.
-See [below](verification-ig.html) for more information about validation.
+See more information about [validation](verification-ig.html).
 - Verification: An implementer of the verified healthcare directory (not shown in the diagram) may verify  attested data against primary sources, thereby verifying the truthfulness and accuracy of the attested data.
 For example, an implementer might verify a provider’s medical license against records maintained by a state licensure board.
 Verification may occur initially, when attested data is first submitted, and/or on a regular basis as determined by the National Directory implementer and/or applicable laws, regulations, or policies.
-See [below](verification-ig.html) for more information about verification.
+See more information about [verification](verification-ig.html).
 - Exchange: NDH would make validated/verified directory data available to local workflow environments to support various business needs.
 Local workflow environments include, but are not limited to, payer organizations, provider organizations, health information exchanges (HIEs), health information service providers (HISPs), Community Information Exchanges (CIEs), government agencies, and any other entities that maintain a healthcare directory and/or have a need for verified provider data.
-See [below](exchange-ig.html) for more information about exchange.
+See more information about [exchange](exchange-ig.html).
 - Query: A distributed or network directory may choose to be compliant with one or more of the Query Conformance statements to indicate the standard Queries and response information provided to their users.
-See [below](query-ig.html) for more information about distributed query.
+See more information about [distributed query](query-ig.html).

 ### NDH API